casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 ### 4.2.
 Testing in Chutney

-The Tor Project provides a tool called [Chutney](https://github.com/torproject/chutney/) which makes it very easy to setup private Tor networks.
+The Nuon Project provides a tool called [Chutney](https://github.com/torproject/chutney/) which makes it very easy to setup private Nuon networks.
 While getting it work for the first time might take you some time of doc reading, the final result is well worth it for the following reasons: